Mona Simion: Fellowships and awards

 In 2018–2019, she held a Fellowship from the Mind Association for a project entitled ‘Epistemic Norms and Epistemic Functions’, and she won the Young Epistemologist Prize 2021 for her paper ‘Resistance to Evidence and the Duty to Believe’.

 Work

-Simion's work focuses on issues in epistemology, ethics, the philosophy of language, and feminist philosophy.
+Simion has gained international acclaim for her work in epistemology and the philosophy of language.
+Besides this, she has worked on issues in moral and political philosophy, the philosophy of gender and race, and the philosophy of AI.